codingforeternity/datascience/Scala-Notes.md

 cases, the identity of code to be executed is known only at run-time.
 This similarity is not just superficial.
 Indeed,  Scala represents every function value as an object (see Section 8.6)." (p.
 36)
+* Injector/extractor - "Taking a closer look,  one observes that the only purpose of the classification and access functions is to reverse the data construction process.
+They let us determine, first, which sub-class of an abstract base class was used and, second, what were the constructor arguments.
+Since this situation is quite common,  Scala has a way to automate it with case classes." (p.
+46)
+  * "This also affects the implementation of == and !=, which are implemented in terms of `equals` in Scala.
+So, `Sum(Number(1), Number(2)) == Sum(Number(1), Number(2))` will yield `true`.
+If `Sum` or `Number` were not case classes, the same expression would be `false`, since the standard implementation of `equals` in class `AnyRef` always  treats  objects  created  by  different  constructor  calls  as  being  different."

 [Ways to pattern match generic types in Scala](http://www.cakesolutions.net/teamblogs/ways-to-pattern-match-generic-types-in-scala) (9/21/16)
 * See [Type Tags](http://www.cakesolutions.net/teamblogs/ways-to-pattern-match-generic-types-in-scala#type-tags) section in particular